 Marijuana is the most commonly used drug nationwide.
 Its growing popularity and legalization have also led to talk of laced marijuana, which is cannabis that has had other substances added to it such as meth, cocaine, PCP and ecstasy.

-Fortunately, laced marijuana isn’t as common as talk on the street would have you believe.
+Fortunately, laced marijuana isn’t as common as talking on the street would have you believe.
 Although uncommon, the dangers are real.
-Knowing what to look for and what to do if you or your friends encounter laced marijuana is important.
+Knowing what to look for and what to do if you or your friends encounter laced marijuana is important

 How Common Is Laced Marijuana?